-Besides, RPA helps your enterprise to stay compliant with rules and regulations such as PCI DSS or General Data Protection Regulation set by the European Union.
-For instance, RPA can be used to automate repetitive tasks such as notifications of data breach roll out of consent notifications, and collection of data and as well documentation of all the data that is held by your organization for audits.
-Therefore, why should one employ more employees to perform such repetitive and tedious work if they can be eliminated by RPA?
+Besides, RPA helps your enterprise stay compliant with rules and regulations such as PCI DSS or General Data Protection Regulation set by the European Union.
+For instance, RPA can be used to automate repetitive tasks such as notifications of data breach roll out of consent notifications, data collection, and documentation of all the data that your organization holds for audits.
+Therefore, why should one employ more employees to perform repetitive and tedious work if RPA can eliminate them?

 RPA offers numerous advantages to enterprises and other organizations.
 However, no organization should solely rely on RPA for more critical security operations that might require higher analytical and cognitive capabilities.
-Where there is a need for a more in-depth analysis, then an organization should adopt a mix of cognitive learning technologies and the intervention of human analysts.
+There is a need for a more in-depth analysis.
+An organization should adopt a mix of cognitive learning technologies and human analysts’ intervention.

 The requirement by Google to encrypt its website resulted in the widespread adoption of SSL keys and certificates, which has created many dangerous blind spots.

-Lack of transparency within your public key infrastructure and is one of the biggest security threats to your website and the success of your enterprise.
+Lack of transparency within your public key infrastructure and is one of the biggest security threats to your website and your enterprise’s success.
 Would you answer the following without any doubt if you were to be interviewed by a panel of cyber experts?

 - How many SSL certificates were given to your enterprise, domains, and employees?

 - Did the same authority issue all the certificates, or did some originate from a different source?